MS-Cloud-Experts/Plur-e-Docs/Plur%2De/Sales-Api/Update_QtyToShip_SalesLines_V1.md

 -	**LineNo** : Number  Line.
 -	**Qty to Ship** : Quantities

-**Output**:  If successful, the same fields used in the input will be returned as output, but with the updated values of Bin, zone, and location.
+**Output**:  If successful, the same fields used in the input will be returned as output, but with the updated value of Qty to ship

 **Example:**

 ![image.png](/.attachments/image-b6faf901-f16e-461e-a33b-2ac9f14e37d1.png)

 **Request:**